iProgYou/Scales-and-Chords/README.md

 ## To Run
     python3 scales_chords_beta_tester.py
-This will list all possible scales in the circle of fifths as well as each major scales roman numeral chords.
+This will list all possible scales in the circle of fifths as well as each major scale's roman numeral chords.

 It will also list several of each scales modes.